Code-Institute-Submissions/Milestone-Project-72/README.md

 6. Fontawesome-to obtain the icon in the webpage.
  ## Best Practices
  1. Hex code is used throughout the project.
- 2. Name convention is followed in the coding example element-section like section-gallery has been used.
+ 2. Name convention is followed in the coding example Kebab case for css naming element-section like section-gallery has been used.
  3. Advantage of Name convention is no explicit comment needed.
  3. Code has been checked in the https://validator.w3.org/
  4. Git comment message clearly says the problem fixed.